parkerbarkercode/camp/README.md

 ## Master (Build and sell a digital product)

-Lesson 1: Business Models
+Lesson 1: Make Money (business model and marketing)
-Lesson 2: Marketing
+Lesson 2: Give people what they want (agile development)
-Lesson 3: Customer Success
+Lesson 3: Keep people loving your app (customer success)
-Lesson 4: Agile Development